-City Zoning Code Section 14-16-3-19.

-2. Walls and fences shall be in colors consistent with the approved colors in Chapter 5 General Regulation B.
+- 1. Perimeter wall and fence heights shall be per E. PARKING City Zoning Code Section 14-16-3-19. - 2.
+Walls and fences shall be in colors consistent with the approved colors in Chapter 5 General Regulation B. Split rail, rail and post, or similar view fencing in colors consistent with the approved colors in Chapter 5 General Regulation B shall be used for corrals or yards on the perimeter of any conservation area or Major Public Open Space boundary.

-- 3. On the perimeter of any conservation area or Major Public Open Space boundary, only post and wire or view fencing shall be used. - - 4.
+- 3. On the perimeter of any conservation area or Major Public Open Space boundary, only post and wire or view fencing shall be used.
+In the Rural Residential area post and wire, or view fencing shall be used on the perimeter of any conservation area or Major Public Open Space boundary. - 4.
 See Section II-General Standards C.1 for additional requirements.